How To Help a Child Who is Shy

-Causes of shyness
+Causes of Shyness

-- Biological.
+Researchers have found two apparent pathways to shyness.
+The first is biological.
 About one in five children seems to be born with a biological predisposition toward timidity.
 From the time they're toddlers – and sometimes even earlier – these children are uncomfortable with new people and new environments.
 Shy children tend to be finicky eaters who avoid trying new foods and who are reluctant to take on new challenges.

-- Situational.
+The other pathway to shyness is situational.
 For these children, shyness is a temporary reaction to stress.
 A parent's illness, a move to a new home or a change in childcare can trigger shyness in a toddler or preschooler – even in an older child.
 Shyness usually disappears as soon as the underlying situation is resolved or the child becomes more comfortable.

-Helping the shy child
+Helping the Shy Child

-Shy children can benefit from a variety of things that help improve their self-confidence and social skills.
+Usually shyness is nothing to worry about unless it's part of a cluster of fears that cause repeated emotional distress or social problems for your child.
+Even so, shy children can benefit from a variety of things that help improve their self-confidence and social skills.
 Here are some suggestions:

-- She’s not “just shy”.
+Avoid labels.
 Try not to say things like "Sarah's just shy" when she behaves that way – especially not in front of Sarah, who may come to believe that her behavior is a trait and not a temporary state.
 Toddlers and preschoolers also may interpret that label as a legitimate excuse for getting out of uncomfortable social situations.
 Instead, say something like "Sarah has trouble meeting new people, but she's working on it."

-- No teasing.
+No teasing.
 Don't tease your child about her shyness.
 This will simply embarrass her and make the problem worse.

-- Practice.
+Practice.
 Rehearse stressful social activities at home.
 For some preschoolers, the combination of new people, new surroundings, and new activities is overwhelming.
-If, for example, your child is uncomfortable singing a song with other children in preschool, help her practice doing it with you at home.
+If, for example, your child is uncomfortable singing a song with other children in preschool, help him practice doing it with you at home.
 That practice will help make singing at school less frightening and more fun.